Helping busy Millennials make smarter purchases so they can feel confident while saving time

 As a Product Designer, it's my goal to create a user-centric solution that is data-driven and feasible based on project requirements and constraints.
 To do this, I'll need to dig deeper into the problem space, understand my users' pain points and needs, then synthesize all my research into artifacts that are easy to understand.

-Once the research phase is completed, I'll start designing user flows, exploring solutions through low-fidelity wireframes, and conducting multiple rounds of user testing on mid-fidelity iterations before moving to the final prototype.
+Once the research phase is completed, I'll start designing user flows, exploring solutions through low-fidelity wireframes, and conducting multiple rounds of user testing on mid-fidelity iterations before moving to the high fidelity prototype.

 Interviewing Target Users